jylisadoney/intro-excel/8-advanced.md

 ## Remove conditional formatting

 ### Specific cells
-* Click and drag to highlight the `cells, columns, or rows` where you want to remove conditional formatting
+* Click and drag to highlight the cells(s) where you want to remove conditional formatting
 * Navigate to the `Home` tab and the `Styles` section
 * Click on `Conditional Formatting`
 * Click on `Clear Rules`